dcSpark/authenticate-with-urbit-id/README.md

       ```sh
       curl --header "Content-Type: application/json" \
            --request PUT \
-           --data '{"ship":"sampel-talled","action":"poke","app":"hermes","json":"sampel-palnet","mark":"noun"}' \
+           --data '{"ship":"sampel-talled","action":"poke","app":"authenticate-with-urbit-id","json":"sampel-palnet","mark":"noun"}' \
            http://localhost:8080/~checkAuth
       ```

-In between the website hitting each endpoint, the user's ship should emit a DM containing the secure token to the website ship.  `%hermes` has subscribed to the `%dm-inbox` and will update the authorization status to `true` as soon as a DM containing the token has been received.
+In between the website hitting each endpoint, the user's ship should emit a DM containing the secure token to the website ship.  `%authenticate-with-urbit-id` has subscribed to the `%dm-inbox` and will update the authorization status to `true` as soon as a DM containing the token has been received.

 In the case of multiple initiations, earlier tokens are instantly invalidated.

-As soon as a successful check has been made, `%hermes` clears the authorization status of the user ship.
+As soon as a successful check has been made, `%authenticate-with-urbit-id` clears the authorization status of the user ship.

 ##  Example Workflow

 _This example assumes that the developer is a running a “website ship” `~sampel-talled` and a “user ship” `~sampel-palnet`.
 (DMs do not work particularly well between fakezod galaxies.)_

-1. Start `%hermes` on website ship `~sampel-talled`.
+1. Start `%authenticate-with-urbit-id` on website ship `~sampel-talled`.
 2. Request a token from website ship `~sampel-talled` for user ship `~sampel-palnet`.

     ```sh
     curl --header "Content-Type: application/json" \
          --request PUT \
-         --data '{"ship":"sampel-talled","action":"poke","app":"hermes","json":"sampel-palnet",""mark":"noun"}' \
+         --data '{"ship":"sampel-talled","action":"poke","app":"authenticate-with-urbit-id","json":"sampel-palnet",""mark":"noun"}' \
          http://localhost:8080/~initiateAuth
     ```